Dutch Elm Disease

 American elm trees with DED may start showing symptoms as early as June.
 Typically, the leaves will start to wilt and turn yellow, then curl and turn brown.
 Residents who start to notice any of these symptoms, are encouraged to complete the online form below or call Urban Biological Services at 306-975-2890.

-Residents can help prevent DED by:
+Residents can help prevent the spread of DED by:

-- Not pruning elms during the provincial pruning ban (April 1 to August 31)
+- Not pruning elms during the provincial pruning ban (April 1 to August 31).

 - Sanitizing tools after working on elm trees